$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: sigma -PCA: a unified neural model for linear and nonlinear PCA

-This loss does not maintain unit norm columns of $\mathbf{W}$ because $\mat{W}$ and $\mat{\Sigma}$ can both be scaled by the same amount and $\mat{W}\mat{\Sigma}^{-1}$ would remain the same.
-We thus need to use a constraint or a regulariser (see Appendix \ref{ap:unit-norm} for methods).
-The constraint, for instance, can be a projective constraint, i.e. normalising each column $\mat{w}_i$ of $\mathbf{W}$ to unit norm after each update:
+Although this loss naturally enforces the orthogonality of the columns of $\bW$ by the presence of the multiplicative term $\bW^T\bW$, it does not maintain their unit norm because $\bW$ and $\mSigma$ can both be scaled by the same amount and $\bW\mSigma^{-1}$ would remain the same, justifying the need for a projective unit norm constraint, $\mW[:,j] \leftarrow \frac{\mW[:,j]}{||\mW[:,j]||_2}$.